 The concise story of the rise and fall of DDT outlined above, is very much a cautionary tale in the indiscriminate deposition behaviours of an unregulated chemical compound, without adequate monitoring, biological screening, or long-term investigation into counterbalancing the hazards posed to future human or environmental health.
 In the case of ocean dumping, dilution clearly is not an appropriate solution, as can be seen with the ‘sloppy’ disposal of DDT, alongside other underwater chemical agents, and similar radiological waste operations.
 The problems just accumulate elsewhere in the biome, across time.
 ‘Forever chemicals’, and their relatively unavoidable long-lasting legacies, are presently the subject of extensive multidisciplinary research and responsible legislative action by a number of international bodies, most notably the previously mentioned Stockholm Convention on Persistent Organic Pollutants and preceding Aarhus Protocol on Persistent Organic Pollutants.
 Dozens of candidate substances, and confirmed pollutants that will take generations to degrade, have been identified, with some necessitating strict international regulation or full bans, while others remain in production due to their perceived short-term benefits to various sectors of modern human societies.

-The majority of these identified POP substances fall under the traditional ‘-icide’ categories; chemical agents employed to control defined ‘pest’ populations, including insects (insecticide), flora (herbicide), mycelia (fungicide) amongst other targets, with some recognised substances only serving industrial applications, or remaining as undesirable by-products of various commercial chemical manufacturing processes.
-Modern examples of the prevailing adverse implications from these emergent contaminants are still seen today, most notably through the widespread human health impacts from ariel-delivered defoliants (in what could be defined as ‘trauma-POPs’, the warfare ‘rainbow herbicides’ – most prominently the widespread use of Agent Orange – which continues to cause enormous damage and illness), PFOA-surfaced products (as highlighted by the extended litigation against the company DuPont – a result of Rob Bilott’s renowned investigations), in addition to disturbing revelations of related compounds (PFAS) found across a diverse range of cosmetic products, manufactured by major beauty brands.
+The majority of these identified POP substances fall under the traditional ‘-icide’ categories; chemical agents employed to control defined ‘pest’ populations, including insects (insecticide), flora (herbicide), and mycelia (fungicide) amongst other targets, with some recognised substances only serving industrial applications, or remaining as undesirable by-products of various commercial chemical manufacturing processes.
+Modern examples of the prevailing adverse implications from these emergent contaminants are still seen today, most notably through the widespread human health impacts from ariel-delivered defoliants (in what could be defined as ‘trauma-POPs’, the warfare ‘rainbow herbicides’ – most prominently the widespread use of Agent Orange – which continues to cause enormous damage and dioxin-related illness), PFOA-surfaced products (as highlighted by the extended litigation against the company DuPont – a result of Rob Bilott’s renowned investigations on behalf of the Parkersburg community 'downstreamers'), in addition to disturbing revelations of related compounds (PFAS) found across a diverse range of cosmetic products, manufactured by mainstream beauty brands.
 Our relatively short history of pathologically spraying biocides enables us to retrospectively review the diverse range of environmental impacts arising from their proliferate application; ranging from the immediate traumas wreaked upon wildlife populations, as was the case in the Detroit and Sheldon communities during spraying campaigns in the late 1950s, to the longer-term, unseen implications we are now experiencing today.
-But, understanding the scope of industrial and accidental POPs is still a nascent arena of multidisciplinary research.
+It is worth highlighting that these ill-advised spraying campaigns did not eradicate the intended target species, but successfully eliminated much of their ecological competitors.
+However, understanding the scope of industrial and accidental POPs, alongside related PBTs, is still a nascent arena of multidisciplinary research.
 Despite this, the emergent recognition of ‘forever chemicals’ has begun to draw into stark relief the significant responsibility now faced by manufacturers to prove the safety, not just the effectiveness, of their compounds, and the need for long-term monitoring and testing for impacts.

 Notes to the catalogue: Given both the longevity and mobility of persistent organic pollutants in the environment, this POPs Index intends to document the identifiable properties, chemical structure, known resistance to ecological degradation, bio-accumulative significance, biological persistence, toxicity, and other POP characteristics for each of the listed substances.
-In some instances, this information will interrelate with the foundation’s ‘Bio-Chemical Waste’ catalogue; to map known geophysical regions with elevated POP contamination from documented anthropogenic sources.
-No independent judgements on defining a permissible dosage (if one can indeed be proven to exist), or similar medical measures for POPs on human, animal or environmental health, have been applied to these listed substances.
-Unless a substance is proven to be positively safe, precautions should remain in place to avoid exposures to substances that, in large or small amounts, continue to bioaccumulate in an organism's tissues, but references have been made to several scientific studies where possible.
+In some instances, this information will dovetail with the foundation’s ‘Bio-Chemical Waste’ catalogue; to map known geophysical regions with elevated POP contamination from documented anthropogenic sources.
+No independent judgements or investigations on defining a permissible or acceptable dosage (through cumulative exposure over time, or otherwise), or similar medical measures for POPs on human community, animal, or environmental health, have been applied to these listed substances.
+Similarly, the catalogue also doesn’t contribute to seismic signature studies around ‘tentatively identified compounds’ or ‘Ticks’.
+However, unless a substance is proven to be positively safe through protracted epidemiological studies, precautions and exposure mitigation strategies should always remain in place to avoid exposures to substances that, in large or small amounts, continue to bioaccumulate in an organism's tissues, but references have been made to several scientific studies where possible.
+Furthermore, direct risks to human health should not be the defining factor to consider, if hazards are evident for non-targeted life caught in the crossfire – feedback vectors which can cause indirect harm.
 The entire catalogue remains open to peer-review and subsequent updates as, to paraphrase the late Alsatian polymath Albert Schweitzer, ‘man begins to recognise the devils of his own creation’.